|Guide||♦||9 Triplogs||1 Topic|

 Getting a Strong Hold on the Nature of Things

 This little hike is a quick informative loop.
-The major trees, shrubs and plants of the Dragoon Mountains and the Cochise Stronghold are introduced and explained via the abundant signage along the trail.History:
+The significant trees, shrubs, and plants of the Dragoon Mountains and the Cochise Stronghold are introduced and explained via the trail's abundant signage.

 Cross the bridge at the southeastern corner of the Cochise Stronghold Campground.
 Take a moment to read the plaque to the left.
 A bench awaits at the other side of the bridge.
-Go left and follow the well marked trail.
+Go left and follow the well-marked trail.
 Signs will explain the various plants you will encounter and their uses by both the animals of the Dragoons and the Apaches.
-Banana Yucca is abundant as are other yucca species.
-Oaks, pines, sycamores, and juniper provide shade and were resources as well.
+Banana Yucca is abundant, as are other yucca species.
+Oaks, pines, sycamores, and juniper provided shade and were resources as well.
 Clumps of Bear Grass dot the landscape, good cordage if you know how to use it.

-Back across the bridge at the southwestern corner of the campground is a paved interpretive that explains the history of the area in detail.
+Back across the bridge at the southwestern corner of the campground is a paved interpretive that explains the area's history in detail.
 It is well worth your time and expands on the knowledge offered along the nature trail.

-Water is not available in the campground.
+Water is not available at the campground.
 However, restrooms are available at the trailhead.

 The Cochise Stronghold Campground is an intimate shaded campground.
-It is available on a first come basis with 9 sites with tent pads and picnic tables.
+It is available on a first-come basis with nine sites with tent pads and picnic tables.
 There are also 2 group sites as well.
 The area and campground are popular with birders as well as hikers.